 If you haven’t begun pulling your extra pool and deck furniture out from storage for an inspection and deep cleaning, it is definitely that time.
 Even though resort properties may have a busy pool deck all year around, it is very common needing more to accommodate the spring break crowds.

 As the temperatures begin to change, it is time to determine the appropriate spring HVAC “comfort” settings with your facilities team.
 We want the first impression at check-in to be a comfortable and welcoming experience.
 In addition, determine the best placement for your window treatments.
 As we welcome more sunlight during the winter months, keeping draperies closed a bit more will assist in cooling down the room during spring and into summer.

 Review your uniform par levels for departments requiring a seasonal change.
 Ensure your associates are looking and feeling their best.

 During these seasonal periods, the typical staffing plan will fail.
 Expect higher volume in all areas and plan accordingly.
 It is important for the leaders to communicate adjustments early so associates can make arrangements outside of work as well.
-Extra support will be needed in rooms, public areas, and food & beverage outlets.
+Extra support will be needed in rooms, public areas, and food & beverage outlets to accommodate spring break travel.
 Some areas to consider;

 - More frequent public restroom checks and monitoring of high traffic areas